 Facilities.
 The Art Department has a superior ceramic facility.
 The Noel and Anita Chapin building built in 2000, houses 14 potters wheels, a slab roller, four electric kilns, three gas kilns (Raku and highfire), clay mixing room, faculty studios, glaze mixing room, and large work spaces.
-The computer lab has 14 Macintosh computers.
+The computer lab, updated in 2015 has 16 new Macintosh computers.
 The painting, drawing and design rooms have northern lighting.
 There are two photography darkrooms and a jewelry design lab.
 Advanced productive art majors who add to the positive climate in the art department may apply for studio space in the spring semester for the following fall semester.